arshea-02/arshea-02/README.md

-### Hi there 👋 I am Arshea Atif, a student who's getting familier with GitHub.
+### Hi there 👋 I am Arshea Atif, a student who's getting familiar with GitHub.

 <!--